gnuton/vitasdk-docker/README.md

 Building PS Vita apps in a docker container have several advantages:
  - More reliable - Travis from time to time fails to installd the VitaSDK
  - Faster - Installing the VitaSDK for every build it's really time consuming

-If you are interested in this solution. please have a look at this [simple template](https://github.com/gnuton/vitasdk-docker-testapp-trevis)